-During the last fiscal year the unprecedented double-digit year-over-year volume growth in building permits and planning applications from previous years had leveled off.
+During the last fiscal year, the unprecedented double-digit year-over-year volume growth in building permits and planning applications from previous years leveled off.
 However, in the current fiscal year, building permits and planning applications are projected to be closer to the all-time-high levels of FY17-18.
 Despite the volume being high, the revenue associated with that volume is anticipated to be approximately \$700,000 lower than previous years.
 This difference can be attributed to a high number of smaller projects and fewer large projects than in past years.

-This table summarizes the Department's Permit, Application, and Enforcement volume of the past two years with projections for the current year.
+The table on the next page summarizes the Department's Permit, Application, and Enforcement volume of the past two years with projections for the current year.